 …Out like a lamb.

-Out like a lamb…. a month of extreme and unpredictable contrasts as days of stormy winds and cold sleety rain give way to clear blue skies and much milder temperatures.
+A month of extreme and unpredictable contrasts as days of stormy winds and cold sleety rain give way to clear blue skies and much milder temperatures.
 It is a sure signal that we have turned the corner into spring and a seasonal rush of jobs and new growth take place.

 Clearing, cleaning and tidying continues throughout – the grass is cut for the first time bringing a new formality to the Parkland.
 Elsewhere, through the shaded and troublesome areas in the Woodland the paths have been covered with a layer of topsoil and slow release organic fertiliser in preparation for another annual round of trying to get these walkways greened up before the start of the season.
 It is still a bit early for reseeding, but hopefully now that all is in readiness, when this job is completed germination should be quick enough.